leap-project/leap/README.md

 ```

 #### Starting the Coordinator
 The coordinator is what holds the system together.
-Tt talks to the site-connector and the cloud-algo.
+It talks to the site-connector and the cloud-algo.
 To start the coordinator go to the Exe directory and run the following command:
 ```
 go run coordinator-main.go -ip=127.0.0.1:5000
 ```